 Final eligibility rulings are made by the ECVECC Executive Committee upon recommendation by the Credentials Committee.
-Residents will be notified whether they are eligible to sit the examination no less than four (4) weeks before the scheduled examination dates.
+Residents will be notified whether they are eligible to sit the examination by July 10 at the latestno less than four (4) weeks before the scheduled examination dates.